AndreKobaek/bgs_simulator/observers.md

 Questions:
 Does a Champion of Y'sharj grow if a friendly taunt is shot down by a Prestor's?
-Does a Mecherel gain DS before it gets shot by a enemy juggler (after annoy-o-tron vs ickyimp)
+Does a Mecherel gain DS before it gets shot by a enemy juggler (after annoy-o-tron vs ickyimp) If a minion has multiple deathrattles and a baron is present, do all the deathrattles get triggered and then repeated once or twice, or does the first deathrattle get triggered two to three times and then the next?